justinwang1/rulebreaksaesthetics/README.md

 11. *featureanalysis.R*.
 Analyzes the features using standard data analysis techniques.
 12. *util2.R*.
 Utility functions for the R scripts.
 13. *high.txt and low.txt*.
 The features data for the high-quality and low-quality sets, respectively.

+**Description of folders.**

+1. *Features Data.* Contains the outputs of createfeatures.py - A numbered text file for each photograph containing the features vectors.
+The nbhd subfolders contain text files for each photograph listing its K nearest neighbors as well as whether it is a high quality photograph (1 = high quality, 0 = low quality).

+2. *Histograms.* Contains the color histogram for each photograph (as .txt).

+3. *Outlines.* Contains subject detection outlines (as .jpg) for each photograph.

+4. *Photographs.* Contains the actual photographs themselves (as .jpg).

+5. *Property Text Lists.* Contains list of images for each binary property.